linode/docs/docs/guides/applications/social-networking/how-to-install-pixelfed/index.md

 For enhanced security, especially in a multi-user server, consider creating a dedicated `pixelfed` user to run Pixelfed.
 Remember to switch to this user when installing and configuring the application.
 See the [Pixelfed Prerequisites information](https://docs.pixelfed.org/running-pixelfed/prerequisites/#creating-a-dedicated-app-user-and-using-unix-sockets-optional) for more information.
 {{< /note >}}

-### Configuring the Database and PHP
+### Configure the Database and PHP

 After installing the LAMP/LEMP stack and the other mandatory packages, more configuration is still required.
-This section explains how to configure the database and virtual host to support Pixelfed.
+The steps in this section explain how to configure the database and virtual host to support Pixelfed.

 1. Log in to the database as `root`.

         sudo mysql -u root -p

-2. Create the `pixelfed` database and the `pixelfed` database user.
+1. Create the `pixelfed` database and the `pixelfed` database user.
 Flush the privileges and exit the database.
 Replace `PASSWORD` with a unique secure password.

         CREATE DATABASE pixelfed;
         CREATE USER 'pixelfed'@'localhost' IDENTIFIED BY 'PASSWORD';